 openSUSE contains a number of software packages for various application purposes.
 Click Software in the suggestion window to start the software selection and modify the installation scope according to your needs.
-Select your categories from the list in the middle and see the description in the right window.
-Each category contains a number of software packages that meet most requirements for that category.
-For more detailed selection of software packages to install, select Details to switch to the YaST Package Manager.
-See Figure 1.11, "Installing and Removing Software with the YaST Package Manager" (page 20).
+Select your pattern from the list in the middle and see the description in the right part of the window.
+Each pattern contains a number of software packages needed for specific functions (e.g. Multimedia or Office software).
+For a more detailed selection based on software packages to install, select Details to switch to the YaST Software Manager.
+See Figure 1.9, "Installing and Removing Software with the YaST Software Manager" (page 22).